 #6: Package Delivery Rooms

 Now, residents get everything from electronics to clothing subscription boxes to groceries delivered to their homes, and they want a secure place for delivery companies to leave them.
+As a result, more and more multifamily properties are installing package delivery rooms for residents.

 The good news is that implementing technology in mail rooms is becoming more commonplace, especially considering.
 Delivery personnel use touchscreens to select a resident’s name and package type.
 A mailbox opens up and the delivery person leaves the package.
 The resident gets a text with a PIN to open the mailbox.